joestubbs/coe379L-sp25/docs/unit01/eda.rst

 Replacing Missing Values with Pandas
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is a simple approach of filling the missing values with the mean.
+A simple approach of filling the missing values is to use the mean.
 The ``fillna()`` function works on a Series or DataFrame and takes the following arguments: